coldshrine/study-notes/books/an-elegant-puzzle.md

 - As a last resort, conduct **monthly or quarterly reviews**:
   - Evaluate each team's performance.
   - Address recurring issues and provide targeted feedback.

+# Presenting to Senior Leadership

+When preparing a presentation for senior leadership, consider the following tips to make your message clear and impactful:

+---

+## General Tips for Preparation

+1. **Communication is company-specific**
+   Tailor your approach to align with your company’s culture and communication style.

+2. **Start with the conclusion**
+   Present the key takeaway first rather than building up to it gradually.

+3. **Frame why the topic matters**
+   Explain the relevance of your work to the company and its objectives.

+4. **Everyone loves a narrative**
+   Use storytelling to connect the audience to your work.

+5. **Prepare for detours**
+   Anticipate unexpected questions or tangents, and be ready to steer back to the main point.

+6. **Answer directly**
+   Don’t shy away from challenges; instead, address them with plans and solutions.

+7. **Deep in the data**
+   Spend time thoroughly exploring the data to understand all facets of the issue.

+8. **Derive actions from principles**
+   Share the mental model behind your decision-making process to build trust and clarity.

+9. **Discuss the details**
+   Be ready to explain granular details if asked.

+10. **Prepare a lot; practice a little**
+    Leadership discussions often take unexpected turns, so prioritize deep preparation over rigid practice.

+11. **Make a clear ask**
+    Frame your goal at the start of the meeting to set clear expectations.

+---

+## Approach to Presenting to Senior Leaders

+1. **Tie the topic to business value**
+   Start by connecting your work to the company’s goals and objectives.

+2. **Establish a historical narrative**
+   Provide context by explaining how the situation has evolved over time.

+3. **Explicit ask**
+   Clearly state what you need from the leadership team.

+4. **Data-driven diagnosis**
+   Present your analysis with data to back up your insights.

+5. **Decision-making principles**
+   Explain the principles guiding your decisions to help align understanding.

+6. **What's next and when it’ll be done**
+   Share your next steps and timelines.

+7. **Return to explicit ask**
+   End by reiterating your ask to leave a lasting impression.